karolcholewa/blog/_posts/2021-06-12-delete-contacts-automatically.md

 categories: [SQL, SSJS, SFMC]
 ---

 Deleting Contacts can be a stresful and responsible process.
 It requires knowledge, prudence, and very often a supervision and approvals of authorities.
-Here is a shortcut to automated task of deleting unwanted, spare Contacts created from triggered sends.
+Here is a shortcut to automated task of deleting unwanted, spare Contacts created from **triggered sends**.

 ## Triggered Send Managed List
 Triggered emails should either use a publication list (for example All Susbscribers) or a **Triggered Send Data Extension** to manage recipients.
 Failing to select either one results in storing subscribers related data payload in a hidden, system-defined list called **Triggered Send Managed List**.
 You should create and select TSDE for each triggered send interaction.
 However, when an email is sent to a Subscriber who does not exist in All Subscribers, they are appended to All Subscribers after the send.
 To find such newly appended Subscribers from triggered sends use the following query: